-As a landlord of a commercial or residential rental property, you can be liable for physical injuries towards tenants or towards other third-party individuals.
-Additionally, third-party property damage may also be considered as your legal responsibility under certain circumstances.
+Landlord liability can take on different forms.
+If you are a landlord of a commercial or residential rental property, you can be liable for physical injuries toward tenants or other third-party individuals.
+Additionally, third-party property damage may also be considered your legal responsibility under certain circumstances.

-To provide more context regarding landlord liabilities, let’s talk about landlord responsibilities that are legally defined.
-Based on your region, there are likely to be legal statutes as well as boards/committees (who are in charge of enforcing said legal statutes) regarding both residential and commercial tenancies.
+Based on your region, there are likely to be legal statutes as well as boards/committees who enforce said legal statutes regarding both residential and commercial tenancies.

 Residential Landlord Responsibilities